wanghmin/wanghmin2.github.io/content/publication/yao-2017-meo/index.md

 - Miaojun Yao
 - Zhili Chen
 - Weiwei Xu
-- Huamin Wang
+- admin
 date: '2017-10-01'
 publishDate: '2024-03-03T02:42:26.959655Z'
 publication_types:
 - article-journal
-publication: '*Computer Graphics Forum (Pacific Graphics)*'
+publication: '*Computer Graphics Forum (Pacific Graphics), 36*(7)'
 doi: https://doi.org/10.1111/cgf.13267
-abstract: 'Abstract While the 3D printing technology has become increasingly popular in recent years, it suffers from two critical limitations: expensive printing material and long printing time.
+abstract: 'While the 3D printing technology has become increasingly popular in recent years, it suffers from two critical limitations: expensive printing material and long printing time.
 An effective solution is to hollow the 3D model into a shell and print the shell by parts.
 Unfortunately, making shell pieces tightly assembled